-In the first report of its kind, KPMG and Eversheds Sutherland surveyed the opinions of business leaders from more than 500 global companies about the risks and opportunities that climate change poses to their organisations.
+In the first report of its kind, KPMG and Eversheds Sutherland surveyed the opinions of business leaders from more than 500 global companies about the risks and opportunities that climate change poses to their organizations.
 The survey found that corporate leaders are well aware of the risks associated with climate change and that climate risks equate to financial risks.
 At the same time, most leaders felt they weren’t yet equipped to deal with the challenges of creating a net zero-carbon business.
-Nevertheless, facing internal and external pressures, a majority indicated that they will need to take more aggressive steps toward decarbonisation, recognising that such a strategy is not only good for the environment but also good for business.
+Nevertheless, facing internal and external pressures, a majority indicated that they will need to take more aggressive steps toward decarbonization, recognizing that such a strategy is not only good for the environment but also good for business.

 About the report

 Corporate leaders need to address the risks associated with climate change and move toward decarbonization.

 - Climate change has become a significant boardroom issue requiring action: There is growing recognition among businesses that climate change may very likely result in substantial transformation of their business as well as bring new opportunities.
 However, a substantial knowledge gap exists about what is required to create a net zero-carbon business.